-- A. The Grantor is the registered proprietor of that land contained in computer freehold register [XXX] which is held for Scenic purposes under the Reserves Act 1977. - B. The parties acknowledge and agree the Grantee maintains the right of way access tracks on the Servient Land associated with the Waipapakauri North Scenic Reserve. - C. The Grantor has agreed to grant to the Grantee a right of way over the Servient Land on the terms and conditions set out in this Easement. - D. The parties have entered into this Easement to record the arrangements between them.
+- A. The Grantor is the registered proprietor of that land described as [ ] ("the Servient Land"). - B. The parties acknowledge and agree the Grantee maintains public access over and along the Servient Land. - C. The Grantor has agreed to grant to the Grantee a right of way over the Servient Land on the terms and conditions set out in this Easement. - D. The parties have entered into this Easement to record the arrangements between them.